orangemug/http-process-closer/README.md

 That'll expose a route at <http://localhost:9347/close> that'll kill the process.

-It also exposes a route at <http://localhost:9347/spawn/path/to/executable-to-spawn?arguments>
+It also exposes a route at <http://localhost:9347/spawn/path/to/executable-to-spawn?arguments> that will start external processes

 You can also compile a windows **exe** (if you need to run it on a usb pen drive for example), Just install <https://github.com/crcn/nexe> and run